 🌡️Storing Leftovers

-Leftover tacos can be stored in the fridge for up to 2 days.
+Leftover bean tacos can be stored in the fridge for up to 2 days.
 Just wrap them tightly in plastic wrap or foil.
-Keep in mind, the shells may get soggy after they’ve been sitting in the fridge, so I recommend eating these fresh or within a day or two.
+Keep in mind, that the shells may get soggy after they've been sitting in the fridge, so I recommend eating these fresh or within a day or two.

 To reheat your tacos, wrap them in foil, then put them in the oven at 350°F until hot through, about 8-10 minutes.
 Or reheat in an air fryer.